ainemehdi6/EasyGeo/README.md

 # EasyGeo

-EasyGeo its's an application for my school project , its an application programmed with asymptote language for drawing Geometric shapes and with python using Tkinter for the application design<br>
+EasyGeo is an application for my school project, programmed with asymptote language for drawing Geometric shapes and with python using Tkinter for the application design<br>
 <img src="https://github.com/ainemehdi6/ainemehdi6/blob/main/ss.png" />

 #    Installation